taunsquared/graphic-novel-thesis/2018-05-03-script-draft.md

 # Timeline

+2042, March - Sung-soo born in Berkeley, California.

+2044, December - Jina born in Seoul.

-2045, May - Eithne born.
+2045, May - Eithne born in Shetland.

-2046, Dec to 2048, December - **GREAT NORTH AMERICAN WAR OF 2047**
+2046, Dec - **GREAT NORTH AMERICAN WAR OF 2047** begins.

-2050, November - João born.

 2047, November - **SPACE CONSORTIUM** begins to slowly and secretly increase the level of **MOOD STABILIZERS** in several major North American and European cities counter to their interests, who also happen to have large **PROTO-VIRS** populations.
 By 2048, May, **MOOD STABILIZER** levels in the water supply of these cities has reached levels known to stunt emotional maturity in teenagers, and to completely damage pre-pubescent brains to the point where they cannot express any emotional fluctuations or engage in emotional communication, a condition commonly called "Unreachable".
 This move turns out to be crucial to ending the war.

 2048, April - Eithne's parents killed in **US NAVAL STRIKE IN INTERNATIONAL WATERS**, and she is taken in by her **PROTO-VIRS** aunt and uncle.

+2048, December - **GREAT NORTH AMERICAN WAR OF 2047** ends.

 2049, February - **WEST AMERICA**'s new government signs and declares a new constitution.

+2050, November - João born in Brazil.

 2056, March - An enormous fire destroys João's family farm in the Amazon River Basin.

+2057, February - Sung-soo releases his first EP.

 2058, January - João and his family arrive in Devon, where João's father knows a friend from uni.
 They work for this friend on the friend's farm.
 This friend's sister is an agro researcher at **GREEN HAVEN DEVON**, and they send their kids to the **GREEN HAVEN DEVON** school.
 João's parents are encouraged to send João as well.

 2061, Sept - Eithne arrives at the ISS Corps.

+2063, August - Sung-soo joins **ARTIVISTS INTERNATIONAL** as an "Exceptional Young Musician".

 2064, June - Eithne graduates from the ISS Corps.

+2064, August - Jina begins working at **SPACE CONSORTIUM ANSIBLE PROJECT**.

 2064, Sept - Eithne begins training at Space University.

+2065, January - Sung-soo releases his first album as part of **ARTIVISTS INTERNATIONAL** and departs on his first world tour with **ARTIVISTS INTERNATIONAL**, with shows in England, France, Portugal, Germany, Romania, India, Thailand, Australia, and New Zealand.

+2066, September - Sung-soo returns to Berkeley.

+2066, October - Jina first realises that the tech being developed in the **ANSIBLE PROJECT** is covertly planned for massive censorship and surveillance by governments.

+2067, June - Jina and some colleagues present evidence of illegal censorship and surveillance plans by the **SPACE CONSORTIUM** in an attempt to block this use of the **ANSIBLE PROJECT**.
+Jina and friends lose *THE PEOPLE VS SPACE CONSORTIUM*.

+2068, March - Jina resigns from **SPACE CONSORTIUM ANSIBLE PROJECT**.

 2068, June - Eithne graduates from Space University

+2068, August - Jina is hired as a maths professor at SungKyungKwan University.

+2068, November - Sung-soo releases his second personal album.

+2070, July - Sung-soo releases his second **ARTIVISTS INTERNATIONAL** album.

 2070, August - Eithne arrives at **GREEN HAVEN DEVON** to conduct post-graduate research.

+2071, March - Sung-soo departs for the second world tour, with shows in Morocco, Egypt, Turkey, Singapore, Hong Kong, Taiwan, Shanghai, Seoul, Busan, Tokyo, Mexico City, Santiago, Buenos Aires.

 2071, Oct - Eithne and João meet.

+2071, November - Jina and Sung-soo meet in Seoul at an **ARTIVISTS INTERNATIONAL** concert.

+2072, May - Sung-soo returns to Berkeley.

+2074, January - Jina arrives at UC Berkeley for her sabbatical.

+2074, November - Jina and Sung-soo release the album "**MATHEMAGICAL**", to critical acclaim.

+2075, April - Jina submits her letter of resignation from her post as mathematics professor at SungKyungKwan University, effective at the end of the semester.

+2075, Sept - Jina begins teaching high school maths.

 2076, July - Eithne obtains her post-graduate certification as an expert in exo-hydroponics.

+2076, August - Sung-soo and Jina move into their new warehouse space in Berkeley.

+2076, August - Tross is born in ???.

 2076, Sept - Eithne and João accept positions as research scientists at **GREEN HAVEN SHETLAND**.

+2076, December - Jina and Sung-soo obtain a Reproductive License.

 2077, May - Eithne and João obtain a Reproductive License.

-2077, August - Min is born
+2077, August - Min is born.

-2078, February - Asoca is born
+2078, February - Asoca is born.

-2092, June - Colorado River dries up, **WEST AMERICA**'s cities dissolve into riots
+2092, June - Colorado River dries up, **WEST AMERICA**'s cities dissolve into riots.

+2092, August - Min gets her first theremin, hand-made by Sung-soo and Jina.

+2092, Sept - Tross arrives at the ISS Corps.

 2093, Jan - Min and her family leave Berkeley, **WEST AMERICA** and travel to Vancouver, Canada.

+2093, June - Tross graduates from the ISS Corps.

+2093, Sept - Zalo arrives at the ISS Corps.
+Tross arrives at Space University and begins his first year as a Space University Journeyman.

 2094, May - Min succesfully applies to the ISS Corps and is accepted as a "scholarship student".

 2094, Sept - Min arrives at the ISS Corps.

-2095, Sept - Asoca arrives at the ISS Corps.
+2095, Sept - Asoca arrives at the ISS Corps and meets Min.

+2096, February - Asoca meets Tross.

+2096, June - Zalo graduates from the ISS Corps.

-2096, Sept - Asoca and Min begin their last year at the ISS Corps
+2096, Sept - Asoca and Min begin their last year at the ISS Corps.
+Zalo begins his first year as an ISS Corps Journeyman.

+2096, November - Tross "disappears".

-2097, June - Asoca and Min graduate from the ISS Corps
+2097, June - Asoca and Min graduate from the ISS Corps.

 # Supplementary Materials